10 Best Fishing Spots in Melbourne

 2. Patterson River

-Head out to the suburbs to discover one of Victoria’s best fishing spots and one of its busiest boating spots as well.
-Stick near the river entrance and you might find snapper, flathead, or even squid tugging at your line.
+Head out to Patterson Lakes, just under an hour’s drive from Melbourne’s CBD and discover the famous river entrance known for snapper, flathead, or even squid tugging at your line.
 Take a boat or kayak upstream to lure in bream, salmon, mullet, and other species.
-Meanwhile, the river is flanked by various parks, BBQ facilities, fishing stations, amenities, trails, gardens, and even an art centre.
+Meanwhile, the river is flanked by various parks, BBQ facilities, fishing stations, amenities, trails, gardens, and an art centre.

 Type of fishing: River